-- DOPSD0201 to DOPSD0206 Table 3.4.3.3 "Annual system maximum demand characteristics at the zone substation level - MVA measure" - These are summations of the source data that is used to complete Table 5.4.1 of the Category Analysis RIN. - DOPSD0207 and DOPSD0210 Table 3.4.3.4 "Annual system maximum demand characteristics at the transmission connection point MVA measure" These are calculated using data obtained from transmission connection points and the values obtained in DOPSD0107 and DOPSD0110. - DOPSD0208 and DOPSD0209 Table 3.4.3.4 "Annual system maximum demand characteristics at the transmission connection point - MVA measure" - These are calculated using the nationally consistent methodology of weather correction using historical local temperature data. - DOPSD0211 and DOPSD0212 Table 3.4.3.4 "Annual system maximum demand characteristics at the transmission connection point - MVA measure" - These are based on the power factor of the ratio of non-coincident peak demand to non-coincident weather corrected peak demand, applied to the DOPSD0111 and DOPSD0112 MW values. - DOPSD0301 Table 3.4.3.5 "Power factor conversion between MVA and MW" This is calculated from DOPSD0104 and DOPSD0204. - DOPSD0302-DOPSD0303 and DOPSD0305-DOPSD0313 These have been estimated based on historical power factors for each network voltage level. - DOPSD0304 and DOPSD0314 These have been calculated using a weighted average calculation, using the RIN zone substation non-coincident raw MW data in CA RIN Table 5.4.1, to weight the power factor measurements for the appropriate output voltage levels.
+- DOPSD0201 and DOPSD0204 Table 3.4.3.3 "Annual system maximum demand characteristics at the zone substation level MVA measure" These are summations of the source data that is used to complete Table 5.4.1 of the Category Analysis RIN - DOPSD0202, DOPSD0203, DOPSD0205, DOPSD0206 Table 3.4.3.3 "Annual system maximum demand characteristics at the zone substation level MVA measure" These are summations of actual source data that is also used to complete Table 5.4.1 of the Category Analysis RIN. - DOPSD0207 and DOPSD0210 Table 3.4.3.4 "Annual system maximum demand characteristics at the transmission connection point MVA measure" These are calculated using actual data obtained from transmission connection points and the values obtained in DOPSD0107 and DOPSD0110. - DOPSD0208, DOPSD0209, DOPSD0211 and DOPSD0212 Table 3.4.3.4 "Annual system maximum demand characteristics at the transmission connection point MVA measure" These are based on the power factor of the ratio of non-coincident peak demand to non-coincident weather corrected peak demand, applied to the DOPSD0108, DOPSD0109, DOPSD0111 and DOPSD0112 MW values.

+- DOPSD0301 Table 3.4.3.5 "Power factor conversion between MVA and MW" This is calculated from the actual data in DOPSD0104 and DOPSD0204. - DOPSD0302-DOPSD0314 -have been estimated based on historical power factors for each network voltage level.